 Planting

 Now that you have a garden and good soil, the planting can begin.
-First, of course, you need seeds to plant.
-Getting seeds for the new growing season.
+First, of course, you need seeds to plant, read more in Getting seeds for the new growing season.

 Grow what you eat and eat what you grow will help you to choose what to grow.
 Or just start with our 12 Favorites to Grow in the Garden.

-For total beginners we do not recommend starting seeds indoors, leave that for when you have gained a bit more experiences.
+For total beginners we do not recommend starting seeds indoors, leave that for when you have gained a bit more experience.
 Find a trusted garden center and get your seedlings there.

 The general rule in most cold climate areas is to plant the garden when the danger of frost is gone.
-That is a good practice, and as a beginner go for it.
-You can find your official last frost day here for Canada and USA.
+That is proven practice, and as a beginner, we would recommend it.
+You can find your official last frost day for Canada and USA.

 If your seedling has multiple plants, read how to deal with multiple plants in one seedling.